stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 the effect of lowering the expected return of MEV mining.
-In ATC-C, the probability of a miner winning a sortition is _equal to_ (i.e. no longer proportional to) the miner's BTC spend, divided by the maximum of either the assumed total commit (median total BTC spend in the last 5 blocks) or the total BTC spend in this Bitcoin block.
+In ATC-C, the probability of a miner winning a sortition is _equal to_ (i.e. no longer proportional to) the miner's BTC spend, divided by the maximum of either the assumed total commit (median total BTC spend in the last 10 blocks) or the total BTC spend in this Bitcoin block.
 This means that the sum of each miners' winning probabilities is not guaranteed to be 1.
-The system deals with this by creating a virtual "nul" miner that participates in each sortition, such that its probability of the null miner winning is _1 - sum(probabilities-of-all-other-miners)_.
+The system deals with this by creating a virtual "null" miner that participates in each sortition, such that its probability of the null miner winning is _1 - sum(probabilities-of-all-other-miners)_.
 If the null miner wins, then the sortition is treated as empty.